EAI Faculty Resources

 Psychology, History and Spanish courses.
 Our trained peer educators (tutors) are ready

 to help you develop a stronger understanding of course concepts, develop and enhance

 your study skills, and help prepare you for quizzes/exams.
-This semester the ASC will
+This semester LTS will

 also be offering a series of workshops to support First-Year students in their transition

 to CSUSM.
 Tutoring will start the third week of classes and run through the week before